 El Salvador seeks to achieve the growth of the aerospace industry by diversifying its products and integrating itself into the manufacturing supply chain of the global aerospace industry.
 As a result, the nation is poised to build upon its present position as one of the leading aeronautical hubs in Central America.

-“Among the main goals of that the Salvadoran government has for its nascent aero cluster is to become an axis of economic development in the region, while taking advantage of its privileged geographical position.
+“Among the main goals that the Salvadoran government has for its nascent aero cluster is to become an axis of economic development in the region while taking advantage of its privileged geographical position.

 Please use this form to contact us and we will respond as soon as possible: